totoroot/webpage-blog/content/post/guides/downloading-videos.md

 Installation and usage instructions can be found on [the project's GitHub page](https://github.com/yt-dlp/yt-dlp).

+A useful guide that shows how to use the `yt-dlp` Python client to download a bunch of videos from a site, can be found [here](https://www.trickster.dev/post/how-to-download-embedded-videos/).

 If `yt-dlp` does not manage to download the video, do not despair.
 However, the effort required to download the video, will only increase.